Ready or not, summer is here. With it comes warmer temperatures, longer days and, if you have school-age kids, summer vacation.

 Watch What You Dispose Of

 Many kids enjoy turning on the garbage disposal in a sink as much as flushing a toilet, but it’s equally important to watch what you put down those pipes.
-Bones won’t go anywhere, stringy items like celery or corn husks can get caught in the blades, fruit pits are super-hard and can break your blade easily, and pastas and rice can expand in the pipes and clog them.
+Bones won’t go anywhere, stringy items like celery or corn husks can get caught in the blades, fruit pits are super-hard and can break your blade easily, plus pasta and rice can expand in the pipes and clog them.

 A lot of these items are common sense to adults, but likely not to youngsters.
 For safety reasons and repair costs, you don’t want them to have to learn things the hard way.